Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 Pro Tips for a Professional Finish

-- Always double-check tile thickness before buying trim.
+- Check tile thickness before buying trims.

 Recommended Trims for Corners